hestabroo/website/_posts/2025-09-10-gerrymandering.md

 As you can probably see, this didn't work.
-The first obvious problem was that my rule for maintaining contiguity was a little too soft, but the bigger problem was runtime.
+The first obvious problem was that my rule for maintaining contiguity was a little too soft (and quickly spiraled out of control), but actually the bigger problem was runtime.
 After running for nine hours, the district map had not changed that significantly.
 Some quick back of the envelope math revealed that, with 2,700 precincts, the number of valid maps was likely in the magnitude of **1e100+**, and trying to find them all through brute force was not going to be realistic.